CAIDA/catalog-data/sources/recipe/how_to_find_when_a_domain_was_active/README.md

 The script makes queries to the dzdb api to determine if a domain is still active.
 The api response contains first-seen and last-seen timestamp properties to which can be used to determine when a domain was last found in a zone file.

 ## **<ins>Solution</ins>**
 The script relies on the below function to handle querying the dzdb api.
-The dzdb api requres an API key; contact research@dns.coffee to request a key.
+The dzdb api requres an API key; fill out the form [here](https://www.caida.org/data/request_user_info_forms/dzdb.xml) to request a key.

 ~~~
 var apiKey = "YOUR_KEY_HERE";